radar/guides/gem-development.md

 Hot.
 Let's run `bundle install` to get these awesome tools set up.

-Our CLI is going to have two methods, which correspond to the two methods which we have defined in `GemName::Food`.
+Our CLI is going to have two methods, which correspond to the two methods which we have defined in `Foodie::Food`.
 We will now create a _features_ directory where we will make sweet, sweet love to Aruba to write tests for our CLI.
 In this directory we'll create a new file called _features/food.feature_ and in it, fill it with this juicy code:

     Feature: Food
       In order to portray or pluralize food